Renata von Scheliha: Life

 Scheliha was educated by private tutors and in 1925 passed her Abitur as an external student at the Matthias Gymnasium in Wrocław.
-She then studied Sanskrit in Ludwig Maximilian University of Munich, where she became interested in the poet Stefan George who was introduced to her by Maria Fehling, the daughter of the mayor of Lübeck, Emil Ferdinand Fehling.
+She then studied Sanskrit at the Ludwig-Maximilians-Universität München, where she became interested in the poet Stefan George who was introduced to her by Maria Fehling, the daughter of the mayor of Lübeck, Emil Ferdinand Fehling.
 As a result of this meeting, after her first two years of study, she decided to focus on classics.
 She changed subjects to Ancient History, Greek and Latin, with Sanskrit as a minor subject.

 In 1928, during a visit to Prague with her brother, she was introduced to the poet Johannes Urzidil, who later remarked of her: a slender, pale girl, shy and silent, a student of philosophy and especially devoted to ancient literature.
 But she also writes her own verses.
-In 1931 she was awarded the title of D.Phil in classics at the University of Wrocław with a thesis called The water boundary in ancient times (Die Wassergrenze im Altertum), studying water borders in Egypt, Greece and the countries of the Roman Empire.
+In 1931 she was awarded the title of PhD in classics at the University of Breslau with a thesis called The water boundary in ancient times (Die Wassergrenze im Altertum), studying water borders in Egypt, Greece and the countries of the Roman Empire.
+Her thesis advisor was Conrad Cichorius.